swhitley/WDLookup/README.md

 **https://whitleymedia.onfastspring.com/**

 **IMPORTANT:** The add-in is fully-functional except that it is limited to returning *10 rows of data per query*.
+This limitation can affect your ability to translate data using the **Lookup** feature.
+Remember that only the first 10 rows of the lookup query are returned so data outside of the first 10 rows cannot be translated.

 Purchase a registration code to unlock the ability to return all rows of data.

 ## Workday API Client Setup for WDLookup